 Coming to Thailand is a 20-hour flight, almost 10,000 miles to the other side of the world.
 So you want a game plan, not a blind leap.

 Here's what I tell most guys: start teaching English online from the US before you even leave.
 Now you've got an income stream coming in.
 Then line up a teaching job so that when you land in Thailand, it's already set up.
 That way you're not jumping out without a safety net.
+And heads up for first-time teachers: many online teaching jobs want you to hold a short practice teaching class before they officially hire you.
+That interview-plus-demo is the biggest obstacle most guys face, not paperwork.

 If you've got savings and you're a risk-taker, sure, some guys just land and figure it out.
 But for most men, lining it up first is the smarter play.
-English teaching is the fastest way for us Americans to get overseas making consistent income.
-Nothing else really competes.
+I personally recommend guys get started doing both, online and in person.
+It's speed and security: two income streams instead of one.

 Get the Free Quickstart Teaching Guide